Prince269090/permission-master/README.md

 # Permission Management - Demo

-Follow the steps below to download, install, and run this project.
+Follow the steps below to download, install, and run this project in the local environment.

 ## Dependencies
 Install these prerequisites in order to validate and run the project.